BigSoftVideo/DOTE/new-v2.md

 ### Project & Transcript Information

-A completely new feature is a [handy condensed list of nifty information](project-info.md)ℹ️ about your Projects and Transcripts and their meta-date within _DOTE_.
+A completely new feature is a [handy condensed list of nifty information](project-info.md)ℹ️ about your Projects and Transcripts and their meta-data within _DOTE_.

 ### Integrated Import and Export step-by-step guides